Railway electrification in Scotland

-Railway electrification in Scotland has proceeded in a different fashion than the rest of the UK especially in the 21st century.
+Railway electrification in Scotland has proceeded in a different fashion than the rest of Great Britain, especially in the 21st century.
 There is political commitment to a substantial rolling programme of railway electrification from the Scottish government where transport is devolved.
 In January 2022, there were 2776 km of track in Scotland, and 711 km were electrified representing 25.3%.
 To meet these needs, the plan is to electrify on average 130 single track kilometres (STK) per year until 2035, although there has been some slippage in this target.

-Twentieth century history
+20th-century history

-Much of the Glasgow suburban network was electrified by 1960 with the introduction of blue trains.
+Much of the Glasgow suburban network was electrified by 1960 with the introduction of the Class 303 electric multiple units, known locally as "Blue Trains".
 Electrified power lines began to appear at Glasgow Central station high-level platforms at the start of 1960s under British Railways.
 Firstly came 6.25 kV AC overhead power lines from the Cathcart Circle Line electrification scheme, which started on 29 May 1962.
 This was followed by the 25 kV AC overhead-power-lines electrification of the Glasgow and Paisley Joint Railway and the Inverclyde Line to Gourock and Wemyss Bay, completed in 1967.

+An upgrade and maintenance programme of the original electrification was announced in May 2026.

 The WCML electrification scheme from Weaver Junction to Glasgow was discussed in 1968 and a report issued, and was completed in 1974 with squadron service starting on 6 May 1974.
 Progressive upgrading of the Cathcart Circle to 25 kV AC supply was started in 1974 and the whole of the route was upgraded later.
 The Ayr, Ardrossan and Largs lines were completed in 1986–1987.
 The East Coast Main Line (ECML) was electrified in stages and reached Edinburgh in 1991.
 The branch to North Berwick was done at the same time.
 In this timeframe the Glasgow–Edinburgh via Carstairs line was also electrified although it had been examined in 1978.